replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 There are several domains that are important for evaluating expressions, inspecting DOM elements, and viewing Console messages.
 Fortunately, they all bubble up to three core commands: run to execution point, pause at point, and evaluate expression.

-**When you add a console log on a line of code three things happen:**
+**Three things happen when you add a console log on a line of code:**

 1. The client looks up the **hit points** for that line of code which was computed the first time the recording was replayed.
 2. The client issues a `runEvaluation` command with the executions points and expression which triggers the backend to replay to these points and execute the eval.